StonyBrookNLP/emotion-label-semantics/README.md

 Note: The initial set of experiments of this code were done on Pytorch version 1.2 and cuda version 9.2.
 These were tested again on the latest version mentioned above

 ## Running experiments
+### Data Pre-Processing
+In order for using the data published by Rashkin et al. for this project, the data needs to be pre-processed.
+Please email at rgaonkar@cs.stonybrook.edu to get access to the preprocessed training and test data files (Please cite our paper whenever you use this data).

 ### Training a model

 This section covers training a classification model for the Semi-supervision model and the baseline models (refer to Table 1 in the paper).
 The model names and corresponding main file names are mentioned below: